alonsoarias/report_usage_monitor/README.md

 A: On Linux systems with the `du` command properly configured, calculations are highly accurate.
 Without `du`, the plugin falls back to PHP's directory calculation methods, which may be less precise.

 **Q: Can I customize notification thresholds?**
 A: Yes, you can configure separate warning thresholds for disk usage and user limits in the plugin settings.
+These thresholds determine not only when notifications are sent but also their frequency and dashboard visualization colors.

+**Q: How do the notification frequencies work?**
+A: The system automatically adjusts notification frequency based on severity.
+More critical situations trigger more frequent alerts, allowing administrators to respond appropriately to the level of urgency.

 **Q: Does this plugin work with cloud storage?**
 A: The plugin calculates disk usage for files stored in the local filesystem.
 Cloud storage systems like S3 would require custom adaptations.